 “Don’t be put off by the ordinariness of the means of joy, for in that ordinariness is hidden the extraordinary riches of the Gospel.”
 Tim Keller, Hidden Christmas

 For years I was the “run into Target for one thing, spend $100″ girl.
 I need this shirt, laundry detergent, a 500 pack of cards, and new measuring cups.
-Yeah.

 But then job leads dry up and so do needless shopping trips.
 Unemployment squeezes a lot of unnecessary out of a life.

 Not too long ago, I walked into Target for the first time in nearly a year.
 It felt like coming back to a hometown.
-I knew how to navigate the aisles, but it all felt so foreign.
+I knew how to navigate the aisles, but it was all so foreign.

 I stayed away from Target like an alcoholic stays away from a bar.
 Pennies were ruthlessly counted.
 Retail emails had to go.
-I counted up how many hours I would need to work at my part-time retail job to pay my bills.
+I counted up how many hours I would need to work at my part-time job to pay my bills.
 I bought travel size toothpaste and laundry detergent with the hope that by next paycheck, I would have enough for more.
 One month, I slipped my rent check in the mailbox and was so overwhelmed with gratitude, I welled up with a flood of tears.
 I didn’t think I would have enough.
 I didn’t think I would make it.